 Clean the projector's lens periodically, or whenever you notice dust or smudges on the surface.

-• To remove dust or smudges, gently wipe the lens with lens-cleaning paper.

-• To remove stubborn smudges, moisten a soft, lint-free cloth with lens cleaner and gently wipe the lens.
-Do not spray any liquid directly on the lens.
+- To remove dust or smudges, gently wipe the lens with lens-cleaning paper. - To remove stubborn smudges, moisten a soft, lint-free cloth with lens cleaner and gently wipe the lens.